nmdollhopf/team1_wine_project/wine_website/README.md

 ### Distributions of data set (raw data or infamily data)

-   -Distributions of physiochemical properties of red wine
+   -Distributions of physicochemical properties of red wine

-   -Distributions of physiochemical propertoes of white wine
+   -Distributions of physicochemical properties of white wine

-### Unsupervised learning model-K-means (prediction of red or white wine based on physiochemical properties) secondary analysis
+### Unsupervised learning model-K-means (prediction of red or white wine based on physicochemical properties) secondary analysis

-#### Selected scatterplots of physiochemical properites showing clear separation of red vs white wines
+#### Selected scatterplots of physicochemical properites showing clear separation of red vs white wines

     -scatter plot #1
     -scatter plot #2